MuhammdAbdullah/stirling-engine-app/DOWNLOAD-EXECUTABLE-PI.md

 ## Troubleshooting

-### "File not found" when downloading
+### "File not found" or "404 Not Found" when downloading

+**This means:**
+- The release doesn't exist yet on GitHub
+- The version number or filename is incorrect
+- The release hasn't been created yet

+**Solution:**
+1. Check the actual GitHub Releases page: https://github.com/MuhammdAbdullah/stirling-engine-app/releases
-The executable doesn't exist on GitHub yet.
-Use **Option 2: Build on Pi** instead.
+2. If no releases exist, use **Option 2: Build on Pi** instead
+3. If releases exist but download fails, check the exact filename and tag name on the releases page

 ### "Permission denied" when running